Business Communication is Receiver-Centric

 Perhaps you are familiar with the term “audience” from public speaking classes.
 The terms audience and receiver are similar but differ in important ways.
 An audience is a group of people who witness a communicative message.
 They may even participate in a message exchange with you.
 But a receiver is a specific person or group of people who can act upon the message you send.

-Think about the image of an audience that comes to your mind.
+Think about the image of an audience.
 Maybe you’ve played in an orchestra or acted on stage.
 If you have, you know that when you are on stage, the hot lights shine on you.
-You may know the audience is out there.
-You might even be able to see shadowy faces in the first couple of rows.
+You may know the audience is out there; you might even be able to see shadowy faces in the first couple of rows.
 But the farther back the audience goes, the fewer details, if any, you can see.
 You might also know if the audience is large or small or if the audience is enjoying your performance based on the amount of laughter or applause you hear in response.

 In public speaking situations, you also have an audience.
 Whether you’re speaking at your local Toastmasters club, delivering a speech in a college classroom, or posting a video blog to social media, there is an audience of people paying attention to what you have to say—or at least pretending to pay attention.